ammancilla/f101-coding-exercise/README.md

 * Create sample data for a show.

 **test/models/reviews.rb**
-* Define test to test the #update_show_average_rating method and make sure it is called on the :after_create callback.
+* Define test to test the #update_show_reviews_average method and make sure it is called on the :after_create callback.

 **test/models/shows.rb**
 * Define test to test the #calculate_reviews_average method.